awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 You can't create managed nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
 You can create self\-managed nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
 For more information, see [Launching self\-managed Amazon Linux nodes](launch-workers.md), [Launching self\-managed Windows nodes](launch-windows-workers.md), and [Launching self\-managed Bottlerocket nodes](launch-node-bottlerocket.md)\.

 **Prerequisites**
 + An existing cluster\.
-If you don't have an existing cluster, follow one of the [Getting started with Amazon EKS](getting-started.md) guides to create your cluster and node group\.
+If you don't have an existing cluster, follow one of the [Getting started with Amazon EKS](getting-started.md) guides to create a cluster and node group\.
 + \(Optional\) If you want to significantly increase the number of pods that you can run per instance, then you must have version 1\.9\.0 or later of the Amazon VPC CNI add\-on installed and configured appropriately and create AWS Nitro System instances\.
 For more information, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md)\.
 + \(Optional\) If you want to assign IP addresses to pods from a different subnet than the instance's, then you must complete the procedure in [CNI custom networking](cni-custom-network.md) before deploying your node group\.